xmtp/xmtp-dot-org/docs/tutorials/test-your-app.md

 # Test your app

-Be sure to test your app before going live.
+Be sure to test your app before launching.

 ## Test cases